Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 Okay, Harvey.

-All I'm saying is, Mrs. Keebler
+All I'm saying is Mrs. Keebler

 out there ain't no Donna.

 Twice in two days?
-People are

-going to get the wrong idea.
+the wrong idea.

 Well, they can think what

-they're going to think,
+they're gonna think,

-going to stop me
+but it's not going to stop me

 from giving my boy